 By stopping rain from flowing off our building, the Coalition is providing an important model for tackling stormwater runoff in New Bedford.
 The city’s local waterways suffer from pollution from Combined Sewer Overflows (CSOs), which dump raw sewage into the water during heavy rainstorms.

 The Buzzards Bay Center takes advantage of natural daylight, which limits our need for artificial lighting.
 Skylights and lots of big windows with angled openings let sunlight pour into the building.
 And an open floor plan maximizes everybody’s access to natural light.

 Natural light is nice, but we also put the sun to work.
 Solar panels on the roof convert the sun’s rays into electricity.
-These panels produce more than 4,000 kWh of clean energy a year – about 8 percent of the building's total electricity needs.
+These panels produce more than 8.25 kW of clean energy a year – supplying about one-fifth of the building’s total electricity needs.

 Sustainable, local, and recycled – that was our checklist for building materials in the Buzzards Bay Center.

 - Lumber was harvested from certified sustainable forests.